ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	options.setProperty("id", "deviceId");
 	options.setProperty("auth-method", "authMethod");
 	options.setProperty("auth-token", "authToken");
-	ManagedDevice dmClient = new ManagedDevice(options, deviceData);
+	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);

 **Constructor#2**

 Construct a ManagedDevice instance by accepting the DeviceData and the MqttClient instance.
-Also, this constructor requires the DeviceData to be created with additional device attributes like Device Type and Device Id as follows,
+And this constructor requires the DeviceData to be created with additional device attributes like Device Type and Device Id as follows,

 .. code:: java